The Best Medical Alert Systems with Fall Detection of 2026

 - Accurate fall detection.
 It’s important for the fall detection feature to work, and most companies give you the ability to adjust the sensitivity to prevent false alarms or missed alarms.

 - Reliable GPS tracking.
 The company needs to be able to reliably and accurately identify your location, since you may be incapacitated from the fall and unable to share your location.
 We performed three GPS location tracking tests on all of the best fall detection devices in this article.
 All of the brands were able to identify our location with reasonable accuracy.
+For a brand that emphasizes caregiver location tracking and straightforward setup, see our Lifestation review.

 - A device type that fits your needs.
 At-home devices use cellular, landline, or sometimes Wi-Fi connections.
-These devices are meant to be only used while you’re at home.
+These devices are meant to be used only while you’re at home.
 A GPS device is best when you’re traveling outside of the home.
 GPS devices use LTE cellular to keep you connected to the monitoring center as long as your location has a cell signal that’s strong enough.

 - A strong connection in your area.
 Devices may use landline, Wi-Fi, or LTE (cellular) connections.
 Most companies will use either AT&T or Verizon cellular networks, and unless you’re in a very rural location with no cellular service, a cellular connection will work for most people.
 You can check the AT&T and Verizon coverage maps to verify which service will work best for your location.